kunalrajbhar/kunalrajbhar/README.md

 ---

 ## 👩‍💻 About Me
-I am an data analyst with a passion for turning data into actionable insights.
+I am a data analyst with a passion for turning data into actionable insights.
 I enjoy working with various tools and technologies to analyze data and provide data-driven solutions.

 ---